chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 console.log(uid);               // "Symbol(uid)"
 ```

-The `Symbol.for()` method first searches the global symbol registry to see if a symbol with the key `"uid"` exists.
+<u>The `Symbol.for()` method first searches the global symbol registry to see if a symbol with the key `"uid"` exists.
 If so, the method returns the existing symbol.
-If no such symbol exists, then a new symbol is created and registered to the global symbol registry using the specified key.
-The new symbol is then returned.
+If no such symbol exists, then a new symbol is created and registered to the global symbol registry using the specified key.</u> The new symbol is then returned.
 That means subsequent calls to `Symbol.for()` using the same key will return the same symbol, as follows:

 ```js
 let uid = Symbol.for("uid");